I’ve created the Electric Phantom to bring together those who escape the afterworld and our reality, the modern world, electric and digital.

 Strengthened by the failed experiments of Charles Baudelaire, I develop in this article, and some other writers like Friedrich Nietzsche, Charles Bukowski, and Mark Manson more recently.
 You have all the keys to being a happy Goth.

 We should not be afraid to welcome ghosts, and death, appreciate melancholy, and assume our tastes and pride in dark and refined art.
+Whether through exploring the darker side of life and death, or simply through a love of all things fantastical, the goth subculture provides a space for people to explore their interests in the mysterious and the unknown.

 And you, are you a happy Goth?